BF528/project-1-group-4/README.md

-# Project Description
+## Project Description

-hello
-hello again
-A brief description of what this repository is for and what it contains
+Project 1 provides analysis of a public microarray dataset.
+We reproduce results from comparisons of C3 and C4 tumor subtypes from Marisa et al. (2013).
+We normalized, filtered, and analyzed the data from 135 samples to discover relationships among them.

-# Contributors
+## Contributors

-Konrad Thorner, Aishwarya Deengar, Jia Liu, Morgan Rozman
+Names: Konrad Thorner, Aishwarya Deengar, Jia Liu, Morgan Rozman

+Github: kthorner, AishwaryaD1, jialiu0103, morganroz

+Email: , , , mrozman@bu.edu

-# Repository Contents
+## Repository Contents

-Provide a brief description of each script/code file in this repo, what it does, and how to execute it
+# project1_jia.R

+Please add a short description of what your code does!